nusco/narjillos/backlog.md

 + Gene mutation rate itself is determined by genes This is a very interesting concept, and something that I should think about carefully.

 ##Brains
 >goal: complex interactions

-    Still just an idea...
+    Still just an idea.
 Do the Predators theme and then consider this.

 * Creatures have neural networks for brains

 ##Eye Candy
 >goal: nice user experience